Tim55667757/FuzzyClassificator/README.md

             this is a positive integer number, greater than 0, means the number of training cycles

         rate=[float_num]
-            this is parameter of rate of learning, float number in [0, 1]
+            this is parameter of rate of learning, float number in (0, 1]

         momentum=[float_num]
-            this is parameter of momentum of learning, float number in [0, 1] }
+            this is parameter of momentum of learning, float number in (0, 1]

+        epsilon=[float_num]
+            this parameter used in chi-squared distribution to compare vectors, float number in (0, 1]

+        stop=[float_num]
+            this is stop parameter of learning (percent of errors), float number in [0, 100] }

 Classifying Mode: